boukx/guide/pve.markdown

 *[This information, along with a useful macro, comes from Skinnay.](https://gist.github.com/skinnay-dev/0ce6448cc5f9e74336a096eb60708a99)*

+## Melee Weaving

+Melee weaving is a small DPS gain for skilled hunters; **you will likely lose dps for your first dozen or so hours melee weaving** so please, practice on DMT ogre spirits for a while before trying it in raid.
+Done well, melee weaving with optimal weapons sacrifices 0 ranged damage for an occasional Raptor Strike.

+### Static Weaving

+Static weaving is the act of meleeing a target close to you between autos on a target far away from you.
+It is made extremely simple via the Mouseover Raptor Strike/Melee [macro.]({{ site.baseurl }}/intro#macros)  Simply hold your cursor over a nearby target and hit the macro between ranged shots.

+### "Normal" Weaving

+Normal weaving is the basic single-target weaving rotation wherein you run to the target and Raptor Strike between autos when both your Aimed Shot and Multi-Shot are on CD.
+With Zanza of Swiftness, it takes a good hunter ~2.5s round trip which is lower than most strong weapon's attack speed: thus you won't delay your Auto Shot weaving correctly.
+Note--**you should never weave while hasted from Rapid Fire or Improved Aspect of the Hawk.**

+### Max Weaving

+Max weaving is the most melee heavy weave rotation and the only one which genuinely sacrifices ranged damage for melee damage.
+It should only be performed when consistently weaving sub 2.5 seconds.
+The rotation is `auto - aimed - auto - raptor - auto - multi - melee ...` repeat.
+Max weaving is a DPS loss over normal weaving and sometimes the ranged rotation when your melee or ranged weapons are too fast.

 ## Trinket Swapping

-**WELCOME GAMER, two forewords**

-Don't worry about this if you're not going whole fights without clipping or DPS downtime.
-Trinket swapping is a very marginal DPS increase _but it is fun as fuck._
+A foreword: don't worry about trinket swapping if you're not going whole fights without clipping or DPS downtime.
+Trinket swapping is a very marginal DPS increase and its incredibly hard to justify taking loot to potentially lose DPS due to unskilled play.

 Feign Death has a 17% resist chance on mobs 3 levels above you.
 It has a 4% chance to resist on mobs your level.
 Spells always have a 1% resist chance.
 This is why hunters will often run 3% spell hit to lower their resist chance against 60s in Diremaul North to that 1%.
-However, it is never a DPS gain to wear spellhit or take Improved Feign Death against a boss; even at 17% chance, FD resists are a very minor DPS loss against bosses and that loss is outweighed significantly by the DPS gain of successful swaps.
+However, it is never a DPS gain to wear spellhit or take Improved Feign Death against a boss; even at 17% chance, FD resists are a very minor DPS loss against bosses when reacted to quickly and that loss is outweighed significantly by the DPS gain of successful swaps.
 If a single mob in combat with you resists, you will be unable to swap.
 This means that you will have far more swap fails on fights with many adds.
 Additionally, some fights like Patchwerk have environmental hazards (the slimes down the hall) that are technically mobs that can resist your Feign making swapping incredibly frustrating.
 Use your best judgement but if it helps-- I swapped every fight of classic except for Patchwerk because the DPS loss of a resist is really just very small.

-You will want to get a Feign Resist WA so that you can recover from a resist and resume DPSing as fast as possible (TODO add link here).
+You should get a Feign Resist WA so that you can recover from a resist and resume DPSing as fast as possible.

 If you only have a single swap (e.g. Devilsaur to passive trinkets) then simply mash a macro like this: